Pennsylvania Route 652: History

 PA 652 has a consistent stretch of water crossings that helps put the highway together.
 The first bridge along the highway, built in 1925, was the US 106 bridge spanning a tributary of the Delaware River.
 The concrete-paved span was reconstructed in 1980 and crosses the tributary into New York on a 50.85 ft long span.
 The next bridge was the current Narrowsburg–Darbytown Bridge, built in 1954 over the Delaware.
-The bridge is structurally deficient according to the United States Department of Transportation, and is in need of replacement.
+In 2012, the bridge was deemed structurally deficient according to the United States Department of Transportation.
+In 2013, the bridge underwent emergency repairs that were estimated between $200,000 and $250,000.
+There were also plans announced for the middle of 2017 into 2018 to make structural repairs and paving work.
+Those plans for repairs, repaving and repainting were done in 2018.
 The bridge is 425 ft long and made of steel.

 The final two bridges were constructed in 1964.
 The first was constructed for US 106 over Indian Orchard Brook.
 It is located about 500 ft east of State Route 2011 (Poor Farm Road).
 It is a structurally deficient, 20.99 ft concrete bridge.
 There is no recorded estimate for replacement costs.
 The second bridge is also over Indian Orchard Brook, and is in Texas Township.
 The bridge is 41.99 ft long and built out of concrete, which handles an average of 6,804 commuters a year.